 I would recommend working with a financial adviser who is qualified in helping you select appropriate investments in line with your objectives and risk tolerance.

 You’re retirement plan and passive income should be thought of as two separate entities.

 Real estate has always been and still is a sound investment.

 You could save up and buy some real estate and rent it out.

-Personally I would invest in a rental property with 3 or more units.
+Personally, I would invest in a rental property with 3 or more units.
 This would create a nice monthly income.

-In order to be the most profitable, ensuring your own home is paid for and paying cash for a rental property would be the ultimate plan.
+To be the most profitable, ensuring your own home is paid for and paying cash for a rental property would be the ultimate plan.

 However, acquiring that kind of cash is not very realistic in today’s society.